Chris John (boxer): John vs. Hosono

 Satoshi Hosono, rated 7th by WBA in the featherweight division, became John's 6th challenger from Japan.
 Fighting on April 14, 2013 at the Indoor Tennis Stadium, Jakarta, Indonesia, John suffered severe bleeding from his temple and forehead due to the headbutt which happened in round 3 of 12.
 The fight was declared as a technical draw, and John retained his title.

 John vs. Vetyeka

 John lost the WBA Super World featherweight title to Simpiwe Vetyeka on December 6, 2013, when John retired on his stool after the sixth of twelve rounds.
 Vetyeka's IBO featherweight title was also on the line.
 It was John's first professional loss and brought his ten-year WBA title reign to an end.
 After this loss, John decided to retire from boxing.
-Announcing his retirement on RCTI (Indonesia) Live with Trainer Craig Christian and management team of Yonathan Periatna and Tony Tolj (Australia) and Angelo Hyder.
-Now he runs his personal business with his wife, becomes a TV commercial star, motivator, and sometimes appears on TV shows.
+Announcing his retirement on RCTI (Indonesia) Live with trainer Craig Christian and management team of Yonathan Periatna and Tony Tolj (Australia) and Angelo Hyder.
+Now he runs his personal business with his wife, while filming a number of TV commercials and becoming a motivator, sometimes appearing on TV shows.